NixOS/nix/doc/manual/src/expressions/advanced-attributes.md

   - `preferLocalBuild`
-    If this attribute is set to `true` and [distributed building is enabled](#chap-distributed-builds), then, if possible, the derivaton
+    If this attribute is set to `true` and [distributed building is enabled](../advanced-topics/distributed-builds.md), then, if
-    will be built locally instead of forwarded to a remote machine.
+    possible, the derivaton will be built locally instead of forwarded to a remote machine.
 This is appropriate for trivial builders where the cost of doing a download or remote build would exceed the cost of building locally.

   - `allowSubstitutes`
     If this attribute is set to `false`, then Nix will always build this